 The ultimate cinnamon apple bread recipe!
-Cinnamon, pecans, and lots of fresh apples are baked together making a fantastic treat with your morning coffee or a delicious afternoon snack.
-An amazing apple bread recipe perfect for fall baking!
+Big chunks of apples, cinnamon and a delicious crumble topping make a fantastic treat with your morning coffee or a delicious afternoon snack.

 Your New Favorite Way to Bake Apple Cinnamon Bread!